Levi-coder07/Levi-coder07/README.md

 - 👋 Hi, I’m @Levi-coder07
 - 👀 I’m interested in progamming videogames
 - 🌱 I’m currently learning C++, JS , HTML and CSS.
-- 💞️ I’m looking to collaborate on a lot of projects that are being written in C++.
+- 💞️ I’m looking to collaborate on a lot of projects that are being written in C++ and Elíxir.
 - 📫 How to reach me : Please email me at : yulevja24@hotmail.com

 <!---